| Services |

 to Venus

-During the first 8-month mapping cycle around Venus,
+the first 8-month mapping cycle around Venus, Magellan

-Magellan collected radar images of 84 percent of the
+collected radar images of 84 percent of the planet's

-planet's surface, with resolution 10 times better than
+surface, with resolution 10 times better than that of

-that of the earlier Soviet Venera 15 and 16 missions.
+the earlier Soviet Venera 15 and 16 missions.
+Altimetry

-Altimetry and radiometry data also measured the surface
+and radiometry data also measured the surface topography

-extended mission, two further mapping cycles from May
+mission, two further mapping cycles from May 15, 1991 to

-to 98% of the planet, with a resolution of approximately
+the planet, with a resolution of approximately 100m.

-measured Venus' gravitational field to show the planet's
+Venus' gravitational field to show the planet's internal

-internal mass distribution and the forces that have
+mass distribution and the forces that have created the

 Read more about this mission on the